 This stanza of Boston Hymn reveals that Emerson knew his audience well.
 He was calling to all people, the North and the South, to come together under the rule of Freedom.
-He knew that the South had lost desperately, and that they needed to feel a part of this beautiful country.
+He knew that the South had lost desperately and that they needed to feel a part of this beautiful country.
 He also knew that many former slave owners had used the Bible to justify their ownership of slaves.
 After all, the Bible does in fact say, “slaves obey your masters” (Ephesians 6:5).
 Thus, Emerson uses the voice of God to clarify, by explaining that the only biblical reason for owning a slave, was when a person owed so much money to another, that he had to work it off with seven years of slavery (Proverbs 22:7).
-Thus, the speaker effectively rebukes slave owners of their ownership of slaves and uses biblical reference to counter their arguments for their rights to own slaves.
+Thus, the speaker effectively rebukes slave owners of their ownership of slaves and uses a biblical reference to counter their arguments for their rights to own slaves.

 To-day unbind the captive,